pranigopu/learningKubernetes/3_kubernetesArchitecture.md

 **NOTE 2**: Since a container runtime runs for given host, **_a container runtime must be installed for each node in a Kubernetes cluster_**.

 The Kubernetes engine runs on top of a container runtime.
-Common container runtimes with Kubernetes:
+Common container runtimes used by Kubernetes are:

 - containerd
 - Docker Engine